SciML/Optimization.jl/README.md

 GalacticOptim.jl is a package with a scope that is beyond your normal global optimization package.
 GalacticOptim.jl seeks to bring together all of the optimization packages it can find, local and global, into one unified Julia interface.
 This means, you learn one package and you learn them all!
-GalacticOptim.jl adds a few high level features, such as integrating with automatic differentiation, to make its usage fairly simple for most cases, while allowing all of the options in a single unified interface.
+GalacticOptim.jl adds a few high-level features, such as integrating with automatic differentiation, to make its usage fairly simple for most cases, while allowing all of the options in a single unified interface.

 #### Note: This package is still in development.
-The README is currently both an active documentation and development roadmap.
+The README is currently both an active documentation and a development roadmap.

 ## Examples